dotfiles/dotfiles.github.com/index.md

 start to add 3<sup>rd</sup> party frameworks, scripts, and plugins.
 Submodules make managing dotfile dependencies so much easier.

+## Talk to others

+In addition to the GitHub dotfiles community, there is a great [vcs-home group](https://vcs-home.branchable.com/), with a mailing list, IRC channel, and wiki.

 ## FAQ

 ### Why create this site?